deliever42/erax.db/README.md

 <db>.DBCollectionSize()
 <db>.getDBName()

-//SQLite ve Mongo Extra Methods await <db>.export("database.json") await <db>.import("database.json")
+//SQLite and Mongo Extra Methods await <db>.export("database.json") await <db>.import("database.json")

-//NOTE: Don't forget to Use await when using methods in Mongo and SQlite.
+//NOTE: Don't forget to Use await when using methods in Mongo.
 ```

 #### You can reach Emirhan77#0001 on Discord to report a bug.